WHO WE ARE

 But Who Are We, Really?

-Ask a British person today, “Who are we, as a nation?” and you're likely to be met with hesitation - a mix of uncertainty, frustration, even shame.
+Ask a British person today, “Who are we, as a nation?” and you're likely to be met with hesitation - a mix of uncertainty, frustration, or shame.
 The weight of our colonial past, cultural divides, and political fractures often overshadows our shared identity.

 The Project